 Before: Stained and Outdated

-Serena Appiah, the founder of Thrift Diving, felt anything but relaxed in her not-so-spa-like master bathroom.
+Serena Appiah, the founder of Thrift Diving, felt anything but relaxed in her not-so-spa-like primary bathroom.

 30 of 34